 Learn more about the Mississippi Gulf Coast’s long history as a top producer in the seafood industry at the Maritime and Seafood Industry Museum.
 The museum tells the area’s story, from its first Native American settlers to its growth and expansion as a tourist destination today.
 The museum’s main attraction is a full-size Schooner located inside the building.
 You can also charter a ride on a schooner!

 Art lovers will enjoy exploring the Ohr-O'keefe Museum of Art.
 View ceramics from the early 20th century created by George E. Ohr, known in Biloxi as the “Mad Potter of Biloxi.”
 The museum is located on a beautiful piece of property near the Mississippi Sound, so exploring the area around the museum is an attraction all on its own.

 The INFINITY Science Center lets your imagination soar to new heights.
 As the location of NASA’s Stennis Space Center Visitor’s Center, the INFINITY Science Center includes exhibits about space and Earth science.
 Guests can learn about the vast reaches of space and the ocean’s depths and even explore a weather prediction center.
 You may even see a rocket or two!

 See the natural wonder of Coastal Mississippi when you visit the Pascagoula River Audubon Center.
 Located on the Pascagoula River basin, visitors can view native wildlife and learn about local preservation and conservation programs.

-Experience all of these winter activities in Coastal Mississippi when you stay at the The Inn at Long Beach, Mississippi.
-Plus, when you purchase the Coastal Mississippi Attractions Pass for a one-time price of $45, you get access to all eight of the attractions listed above, and you can purchase them at any of these attractions.
+Experience all of these winter activities in Coastal Mississippi when you stay at The Inn at Long Beach, Mississippi.
+Plus, when you purchase the Coastal Mississippi Attractions Pass for a one-time price of $45, you get access to all eight of the attractions listed above, and you can buy them at any of these attractions.